Korean War Legacy Project

 Moments in Korea

-Karl Hauser describes his least and most favorite parts about his time in Korea.
-He remembers how difficult it was to see those afflicted with leprosy and had to be isolated.
-However, a positive memory was that of Karl Hauser describes his least and most favorite parts about his time in Korea.
-He remembers how difficult it was to see those afflicted with leprosy and had to be isolated.
+Karl Hauser describes his least and most favorite memories of his time in Korea.
+He remembers how difficult it was to see those afflicted with leprosy who had to be isolated.
+However, a positive memory was having their own private beach.
+He also recalls driving on Sundays to explore the area.

 Tags: Impressions of Korea,Pride